 I am turning 65 but am not planning to retire soon.
-Do I have to terminate off of Wesleyan's benefits and apply for Medicare B & D?
+Do I have to terminate off of Wesleyan's benefits and apply for Medicare Parts B and D?
 What about my spouse/partner?

-As long as you are an active, benefit eligible employee you and your spouse/partner may remain on the Wesleyan benefit plan regardless of age.
+As long as you are an active, benefit-eligible employee, you and your spouse/partner may remain on the Wesleyan benefit plan regardless of age.

 I have questions about my medical bill.
-What do I do?
+Who should I contact?